immstudios/conti/README.md

 Conti
 =====

-*Broadcast from tin cans*
+*FFMpeg based playout server*

 About the project
 -----------------

-Conti is probably the simplest linear playout server ever.

-It allows you to broadcast your video files with minimal configuration and hardware requirements.
+Conti is a simple linear video playout server.
+It enables you to broadcast your video files with minimal configuration and hardware requirements.

-### Why the f&^k?

 With a little help of our other tools, Conti can run regional info channels, loby TVs, you can use in your hotel, restaurant or just run a pirate-punk-whatever channel for fun as [we do](https://nxtv.cz).

-After some tweaking it is even possible to switch to live sources (capture card, webcam or another IP video stream).
+It is also possible to switch to live sources (capture card, webcam or another IP video stream).

-### Where is GUI?

-There is no GUI or automation included.
-Write your own or use [Nebula](https://nebulabroadcast.com), [Astra](http://www.aveco.com) or whatever.

-### Can I see it in action?

-Very soon...

-### Is it better than X

-Probably not yet.
-If X is not BetaCart, ancient Omneon or something like this...

 Quick start
 -----------